RealTimeChris/simdjson/.github/ISSUE_TEMPLATE/bug_report.md

 If we cannot reproduce the issue, then we cannot address it.
 Note that a stack trace from your own program is not enough.
 A sample of your source code is insufficient: please provide a complete test for us to reproduce the issue.
 Please reduce the issue: use as small and as simple an example of the bug as possible.

-It should be possible to trigger the bug by using solely simdjson with our default build setup.
+It should be possible to trigger the bug by using solely simdjson2 with our default build setup.
 If you can only observe the bug within some specific context, with some other software, please reduce the issue first.

 **simjson release**

-Unless you plan to contribute to simdjson, you should only work from releases.
+Unless you plan to contribute to simdjson2, you should only work from releases.
 Please be mindful that our main branch may have additional features, bugs and documentation items.

 It is fine to report bugs against our main branch, but if that is what you are doing, please be explicit.